drxxmn/Portfolio-S3/GP/README.md

 #### ***What will I do in the future?***
 Now that we've worked together with ISAAC and learned all these things, in the future I'll make sure that we communicate clearly with the stakeholder from the beginning.
 I'll also know how to better organize the group and the best way to work together, for example communication, dividing tasks etc. I think this experience was very helpful for my development.

+We've also learned on how to discover what the stakeholder exactly wants, but it's still a learning process as we missed to pick upon some things at the end.
+For example the stakeholder implicitly stated that he wanted us also work on documentation for the project so they can better handle and use the code when we give it to them.
+But we missed that clue and haven't been able to focus on it.

 As for design I went into it in the [heatmap](#heatmap) and [slider](#sliders--date-time) section.